MihaiRr/Person_Problem--BT/README.md

-The class required code is in src/Person.java.
+The class code required is in src/Person.java.
-I have uploaded all the sources file in order to compile on any computer that have JVM installed.
+I have uploaded all the sources file from IntelliJ.